sophieclaire/EindProject/REPORT.md

 All data files are contained within the data folder.
 All pictures are contained in the doc folder.
 All code is contained within the code folder, this one contains three folders: HTML, JS and CSS which each contain respective code files.

 There are 3 HTML files, one for each page.
 The most important one is the index.html file, this one displays all the visualizations.
+The data file provides more information on the data I have used and the about file talks about the problem and gives a suggestion to the reader.

-There are also several JS files, one for each graph.
+There are 5 JS files, one for each graph.

 ### main.js
 The main.js file sets the initial year (2013).
 It contains two functions.
 One that updates the data for each year when the dropdown button is used.
 And one that fetches the data and calls the transformation function and then the function that draws the worldmap.